tlybrook/MADS_Capstone/README.md

 This file is not meant to be run.
 It just stores our 13 model designs that we wanted to test in Keras.
 We found a better way to manage our model designs once we switched to PyTorch but we still wanted to keep this in here as reference.

-## Files in Processes folder
-### visualizations.py
-The visualizations.py contains functions for all the visualization for our project.
-This includes confusion matrix, line chart showing metrics over each CNN epoch, and a heatmap to show CNN convolution layer features.

-### utils.py
-This file mainly contains the functions that help us build and manage our model tracking .pickle files.

-### preprocessing.py
-This file contains the functions for preprocessing our data.
-It has the functions we used from both Keras and PyTorch.

-### model_designs_pytorch.py
-This file contains all of the model structures we tested in PyTorch.
-It also has the functions we used to train our models and predict using those models.